-- 7.1 A student wishing to appeal a decision by the University under these Regulations must do so within ten (10) working days of the date of the Outcome Letter by sending a copy of the completed Notice of Appeal form (found in Appendix A) to the University, together with a copy of the Outcome Letter. - 7.2 The University will consider the Notice of Appeal normally within ten (10) working days of it being received to determine whether the grounds raised in the Notice of Appeal meet the eligibility criteria for appeals.
-It may decide: - 7.2.1 That some or all of the issues raised are not eligible for appeal and may refuse the appeal. - 7.2.2 That some or all of the issues raised appear to be eligible for an appeal. - 7.3 Issues which are eligible for appeal and are capable of being decided on the papers (i.e. without an appeal hearing) will be decided and any of the findings set out in section B 7.9 may be made.
-A hearing must be held for appeals against a sanction of expulsion, suspension, exclusion or withholding of an award. - 7.4 Any decisions reached by the University under paragraph 7.2 or 7.3 will be provided to the student in writing within five (5) working days of being made.
-A Completion of Procedures letter will be provided if the case is concluded and there are no further internal steps to take. - 7.5 An Appeal Hearing will normally be decided by two members of staff selected from exofficio members of Senate who have not had any dealings with the case previously.
+- 7.1 A student against whom a penalty is awarded wishing to appeal a decision by the University under these Regulations must do so within ten working days of the date of the Outcome Letter by sending a copy of the completed Notice of Appeal form to the University, together with a copy of the Outcome Letter. - 7.2 The University will consider the Notice of Appeal normally within ten working days of it being received to determine whether the grounds raised in the Notice of Appeal meet the eligibility criteria for appeals.
+It may decide: - 7.2.1 That some or all of the issues raised are not eligible for appeal and may refuse the appeal. - 7.2.2 That some or all of the issues raised appear to be eligible for an appeal.

+- 7.3 Issues which are eligible for appeal and are capable of being decided on the papers (i.e. without an appeal hearing) will be decided and any of the findings set out in section B 7.9 may be made.
+A hearing must be held for appeals against a sanction of expulsion, suspension, exclusion or withholding. - 7.4 Any decisions reached by the University under paragraph 7.2 or 7.3 will be provided to the student in writing within five (5) working days of it being made.
+A Completion of Procedures letter will be provided if the case is concluded and there are no further internal steps to take. - 7.5 An Appeal Hearing will normally be decided by two members of staff selected from ex- officio members of Senate who have not had any dealings with the case previously.
 One of the members will be appointed as Chair by the President and Vice-Chancellor.
-The Panel will be serviced by an appropriate senior member of Professional Services staff who has not had any previous involvement before.
-However, the Appeal Hearing against a sanction of expulsion, suspension, exclusion or withholding of an award will be heard by three selected members of Council nominated by the President and Vice-Chancellor of the University, who have not had any dealings with the case previously. - 7.6 If an Appeal Hearing is required then the University will inform the student of the date, time and place of the hearing and advise the student that he/she is entitled to attend in person, and may choose to be accompanied by an independent adviser from the Students' Union or another member of the University or an adviser of choice in appeals before Council.
-An Appeal Hearing will normally be held within twenty (20) working days of the notice in paragraph 7.1 above.

-7.7 All documentation to be considered by the Appeal Panel at a hearing must be sent to the student normally no less than five (5) working days before the date of the Appeals Panel hearing.
-The student is strongly advised to attend the Appeals Panel hearing but this may proceed without the student present.
+However, the Appeal Hearing against a sanction of expulsion, suspension, exclusion or withholding of an award will be heard by three selected members of Council nominated by the President and Vice- Chancellor of the University, who have not had any dealings with the case previously.
+The Panel will be serviced by an appropriate senior member of Professional Services staff who has not had any previous involvement with the case. - 7.6 If an Appeal Hearing is required then the University will inform the student of the date, time and place of the hearing and advise the student that they are entitled to attend in person, and may choose to be accompanied by an independent adviser from the Students' Union or another member of the University or an adviser of choice in appeals before Council.
+An Appeal Hearing will normally be held within twenty (20) working days of the notice in paragraph 7.1 above. - 7.7 All documentation to be considered by the Appeal Panel at a hearing must be sent to the student normally no less than five (5) working days before the date of the Appeals Panel hearing.
+The student is strongly advised to attend the Appeal Panel hearing but this may proceed without the student present.